itsgreggreg/HTML-CSS-JS-8-Week/Day-1.md

  - Click __[ Edit Site ]__
  - Done

-## Step 3 - Common Keyboard Shortcuts
+## Part 3 - Common Keyboard Shortcuts
 Keyboard Shortcuts generally involve holding one key down and tapping another key.
 Web developers use them all the time for convenience and to save time.

  - Go to your neocities dashboard: https://neocities.org/dashboard